 I didn’t hesitate for a second – “Yes I can!
 Of course!
 Thank you so much I am so grateful”!
 The rest is history.
 I abandoned my friends Hemingway, Shakespeare, and my gal Jane Austen to follow those commission checks.

 Accepting a job at News Corporation and moving across the country:

 When I told my favorite Professor I was moving to the Big Apple to sell advertising I could feel the disappointment in her unwavering glaring gaze.
 She told me she didn’t understand where the wind was taking me.

 My mom was sweeping leaves off our back porch at our home in San Diego when I told her.
-I thought she was going to throw the rake and burst into tears.
+I thought she was going to throw the broom and burst into tears.

 There I went.
 Before I knew it I was flying to NYC to work at super Americas NewsCorp just one week after I graduated.
 I was scared but ecstatic.
 I had a dreamy vision of being just like Kate Hudson in How to Lose A Guy in 10 Days.

 I was extremely mistaken.
 I was selling national coupon and grocery store advertising attempting to balance an 8-8 work week that brought those benders on the weekends.
 I couldn’t walk barefoot in our old East Village apartment without getting splinters.
 I was living off cheap food delivery and most definitely did not have the income to wine-and dine nor dress-to-impress to land my own Matthew McConaughey.
 I actually gained the “New York 25 lbs” which was a combination of sitting for 10 hours a day and being too poor for healthy eating.

 After 2 years of pretending to be someone I most certainly was not I fell into a depression.
 I knew I couldn’t sit and sulk in misery forever so I decided to pour my heart and soul into landing my dream job at Google.